About All Souls

 All Souls is a progressive religious community in the heart of DC, at the intersection of Mt.
 Pleasant, Adams Morgan, and Columbia Heights.
 We walk diverse paths to find meaning and purpose, but are united by our belief in the worth and dignity of all, and the obligation to express our faith through acts of justice and compassion.
 Join us as we create a diverse, spirit-growing, justice-seeking community that’s true to our name, All Souls!

 If you’d like to learn more about the church or Unitarian Universalism, we invite you to About All Souls, a casual, one-hour-long introduction to our community.
-These sessions happen on the first Sunday of every month, following each service.
-If you have questions in the meantime, reach out to Director of Member Services Gary Penn (firstname.lastname@example.org; 202.517.1465).
+These sessions happen on the first Sunday of every month, following the service (for now, we’re meeting on Zoom – just stay on the same Zoom call after worship).
+If you have questions in the meantime, reach out to Membership Manager Gary Penn (firstname.lastname@example.org; 202.517.1465).

 All Souls Church, Unitarian, has, for two centuries, played a vital role in Washington, DC, and the nation as a whole.
 Located at the intersection of 16th and Harvard Streets, the congregation’s third church straddles the Mount Pleasant, Columbia Heights, and Adams Morgan neighborhoods.
-The congregation was founded in 1821, as First Unitarian Church of Washington, by such American visionaries as William Ellery Channing (founder of American Unitarianism), President John Quincy Adams, Vice President John C. Calhoun, and Charles Bulfinch (architect of both the congregation’s original church and the U.S. Capitol).
-Samuel Longfellow, brother of poet Henry Wadsworth Longfellow, was an All Souls minister and widely published composer of hymns.
-Founding members included slaves, free African Americans, immigrants, laborers, merchants and distinguished local and national leaders–each involved in key issues facing the country —abolition, education, poverty, civil rights, peace, and economic justice.
+All Souls was founded in 1821 as First Unitarian Church by some of Washington’s most prominent White men, including Secretary of State and future President John Quincy Adams; Secretary of War and future Vice President John C. Calhoun; Architect of the Capitol Charles Bulfinch; and newspaper publisher, city alderman, and future mayor Joseph Gales.
+Some of the founders were enslavers; others strongly opposed slavery.

 5th Principle: We, the members of All Souls Church Unitarian, covenant to affirm and promote the right of conscience and the use of the democratic process within our congregation and in society at large.